arnolddevos/bluethang/README.md

-# Arduino Nano 33 BLE Testing
+# Blue Thang

-So far we a doing blinky.
+This will be a Bluetooth Low Energy server for sensors around the house.
+Hardware is are Arduino Nano 33 BLE.